thephpleague/route/docs/unstable/usage.md

 composer require laminas/laminas-httphandlerrunner
 ~~~

-Optionally, you could also install a PSR-11 dependency injection container, see [Dependency Injection](/5.x/dependency-injection) for more information.
+Optionally, you could also install a PSR-11 dependency injection container, see [Dependency Injection](/unstable/dependency-injection) for more information.

 ~~~
 composer require league/container
 ~~~

+## What's New in 7.0

+Version 7.0 introduces several powerful new features:

+- **RouterInterface**: A new `RouterInterface` that extends PSR-15's `RequestHandlerInterface`, providing type-safe dependency injection.
+Both `Router` and `Cache\Router` implement this interface.
+- **Route Matching**: The new `match()` method allows you to check if a route matches without executing it.
+It returns a `MatchResult` value object with a `MatchStatus` enum (Found, NotFound, MethodNotAllowed).
+- **Route Introspection**: Retrieve all registered routes with `getRoutes()`, useful for route debugging, documentation, and advanced routing scenarios.
+- **Improved Cached Router**: The cached router is no longer BETA.
+It caches compiled FastRoute data (not the router object itself) and automatically recovers from corrupt caches.
+- **PHP 8.2 Minimum**: Requires PHP 8.2.0 or higher.

+See [Route Matching](/unstable/route-matching) for more details on the new matching capabilities.

 ## Hello, World!